khylo/CourseNotes/cloud/aws/AWS.md

 ## Compute  **
 *  EC2  (see metaData)
 *  EC2 Container Service (ECS)
-*  Elastic Beanstalk (in developper associate exam).. designed to run a developer's code on an infrastructure that is automatically provisioned to host that co
+*  Elastic Beanstalk (in developper associate exam).. designed to run a developer's code on an infrastructure that is automatically provisioned to host that co ...
+Create WebServers and Worker environments
 *  Lambda
 *  LightSail VPS service..
 Easier th
 *  Batch